Daniel Barenboim: Conducting Wagner in Israel

 The Israel Philharmonic Orchestra (then Palestine Orchestra) had performed Richard Wagner's music in Mandatory Palestine even during the early days of the Nazi era.
-But after the Kristallnacht, Jewish musicians avoided playing Wagner's music in Israel because of the use Nazi Germany made of the composer and because of Wagner's own anti-Semitic writings, initiating an unofficial boycott.
+But after the Kristallnacht, Jewish musicians avoided playing Wagner's music in Israel because of how Nazi Germany made use of the composer and because of Wagner's own anti-Semitic writings, initiating an unofficial boycott.

 This informal ban continued when Israel was founded in 1948, but from time to time unsuccessful efforts were made to end it.
 In 1974 and again in 1981 Zubin Mehta planned to (but did not) lead the Israel Philharmonic Orchestra in works of Wagner.
 During the latter occasion, fist fights broke out in the audience.

 Barenboim, who had been selected to head the production of Wagner's operas at the 1988 Bayreuth Festival, had since at least 1989 publicly opposed the Israeli ban.
 In that year, he had the Israel Philharmonic "rehearse" two of Wagner's works.
 In a conversation with Edward Said, Barenboim said that "Wagner, the person, is absolutely appalling, despicable, and, in a way, very difficult to put together with the music he wrote, which so often has exactly the opposite kind of feelings ... noble, generous, etc." He called Wagner's anti-Semitism obviously "monstrous", and feels it must be faced, but argues that "Wagner did not cause the Holocaust."

 In 1990, Barenboim conducted the Berlin Philharmonic Orchestra in its first appearance in Israel, but he excluded Wagner's works.
 "Although Wagner died in 1883, he is not played [in Israel] because his music is too inextricably linked with Nazism, and so is too painful for those who suffered", Barenboim told a reporter.
 "Why play what hurts people?"
 Not long afterwards, it was announced that Barenboim would lead the Israel Philharmonic in two Wagner overtures, which took place on 27 December "before a carefully screened audience".

 In 2000, the Israel Supreme Court upheld the right of the Rishon LeZion Orchestra to perform Wagner's Siegfried Idyll.
 At the Israel Festival in Jerusalem in July 2001, Barenboim had scheduled to perform the first act of Die Walküre with three singers, including tenor Plácido Domingo.
-However, strong protests by some Holocaust survivors, as well as the Israeli government, led the festival authorities to ask for an alternative program.
-(The Israel Festival's Public Advisory board, which included some Holocaust survivors, had originally approved the program.)
+However, strong protests by some Holocaust survivors, as well as the Israeli government, led the festival authorities to ask for an alternative program (The Israel Festival's Public Advisory board, which included some Holocaust survivors, had originally approved the program.).
 The controversy appeared to end in May, after the Israel Festival announced that a selection by Wagner would not be included at the 7 July concert.
 Barenboim agreed to substitute music by Schumann and Stravinsky.